funnbot/deya_notes/Features/Ideas.md

 #PC  maybe can summon a little mouse that tills the land
-No real time simulation, days have a static like 24 minutes total It’s probably gonna be tedious in the beginning cause #PC will be using their magic on one tile at a time
+No real time simulation, days have a static like 24 minutes total It’s probably gonna be tedious in the beginning cause #PC will be using their magic on one tile at a time Maybe starting the alchemy could be good?
+Like the #PC plants and grows crops to make into potions and spells that speed up the process so they can “win” faster?

 ## loops?
-Npc is on the farm and requests specific items and #PC gets rewarded for planting and growing those items.
+Npc is on the farm and requests specific items and #PC gets rewarded with money and maybe a decoration for planting and growing those items.

+#PC tills soil, #PC plants crop, #PC waters crop, #PC repeats watering until harvest, #PC harvests crop, #PC brings crop to cauldron, #PC begins experimenting with potions, #PC makes a potion that increases their mouse count or range of their water magic, #PC plants new crops to start t

 # Context